Digital Critical Edition

 The critical apparatus will include multimedia annotations, essay-length analyses of techniques and materials, a glossary of technical terms, and a list of resources for further exploration, such as researcher field notes, paleography tools, the Research and Pedagogy Template, and the principles guiding the Project’s translation and reconstruction decisions.

-Explore the Project’s prototypes of the digital critical edition:
+Explore the Project’s prototypes of the digital critical edition, at Columbia University:

 Sustainability and Open Access